-&lt;sup>1 The Concession Agreement is an agreement between the British Secretary of State for Transport and HS1 Limited and outlines the rights, obligations and responsibilities of those parties in respect of the HS1 network
+&lt;sup>1 The Concession Agreement is an agreement between the British Secretary of State for Transport and HS1 Limited and outlines the rights, obligations and responsibilities of those parties in respect of the HS1 network NAURON DE LE COLOR DE LE C

-- (d) to promote competition in the provision of railway services; - (e) to promote measures designed to facilitate the making by passengers of journeys which involve use of the services of more than one passenger service operator; and - (f) to enable persons providing railway services to plan the future of their businesses with a reasonable degree of assurance. - 1.10 HS1 has been declared Specialised Infrastructure under Regulation 25 of the Regulations.
+- to promote competition in the provision of railway services; (d) - (e) to promote measures designed to facilitate the making by passengers of journeys which involve use of the services of more than one passenger service operator; and - (f) to enable persons providing railway services to plan the future of their businesses with a reasonable degree of assurance. - 1.10 HS1 has been declared Specialised Infrastructure under Regulation 25 of the Regulations.
 This means that we have to have regard to the effect of the declaration in our consideration of access applications.
 The effect of the declaration is that HS1 is designated for use by specified types of rail service and may give priority to that specified type of rail service in the allocation of capacity.
-These priorities are as follows (from highest to lowest): - (a) High Speed International Passenger Trains; - (b) High Speed Domestic Passenger Trains; - (c) High Speed Freight Trains; and - (d) Other Trains. - 1.11 In examining proposed contracts or amendments to existing contracts, and in determining whether, and on what terms, to approve those access arrangements, we expect to take a proportionate approach focusing on: - (a) the implications of contracts submitted for the efficient consumption of railway network capacity over time; - (b) actual and potential impacts on third parties; - (c) any areas of disagreement; and
+These priorities are as follows (from highest to lowest): - (a) High Speed International Passenger Trains; - High Speed Domestic Passenger Trains; (b) - (c) High Speed Freight Trains; and - Other Trains. (d)

+- 1.11 In examining proposed contracts or amendments to existing contracts, and in determining whether, and on what terms, to approve those access arrangements, we expect to take a proportionate approach focusing on: - the implications of contracts submitted for the efficient consumption of railway (a) network capacity over time; - actual and potential impacts on third parties; (b)